< Lessons

 Cover

 The need to plan one's career may arise in many situations.
-Seeking for an educational path, entering and progressing on one's work career, starting a new career or merely developing one's competence are situations which call for exploring one's career and competence.
-You can view your own competence through 20 competency figures from a "Focuser" to an "Optimist", terms used in real world recruitment.
-Find your own competency figure with its characteristic ways of acting, processing information, being suited to different work environments and viewing the world.
-Make your choices on the following text or download the corresponding PDF form.
+Seeking for an educational path, entering and progressing on one's work career, starting a new career or merely developing one's competence are situations calling for closer study of one's career and competence.
+Among 20 "Experts in work" from a Quality seeker to an Optimist, choose the ones most characteristic to yourself.
+Make your choices along the following text or download the corresponding PDF form.
 See also: Basic competencies at work.

 Introduction

-Digitalization is currently disrupting the work life.
+Digitalization and AI are currently disrupting work life.
 Changes in jobs, occupations and competencies lead people even in established work careers to examine their careers and competencies.
-Increasing are also situations where individuals in middle of their work careers feel that their current or foreseeable tasks don't meet with their basic competencies, one's characteristic or desired ways of thinking and doing things.
+Increasing are also situations where individuals in middle of their work careers feel that their current or foreseeable tasks don't meet with their basic competencies or desired ways of thinking and doing things.
 Mismatches in the current job may also concern specific competencies or work domains.
-Awareness of one's behavior and thinking tendencies can provide solutions to such situations.
-Besides excluding less suitable work fields, it can also lead to discovery of new competency potentials.
-The disruption of work, touching upon nearly everyone, has also made career planning an important part of well-being at work.
+Awareness of one's characteristic behavior and thinking tendencies can provide solutions to such situations.
+Exclusion of less suitable educational and occupational fields and jobs is important.
+Examination of one's competencies can also lead to discovery of new competency potentials.
+The disruption of work, touching upon nearly everyone, makes career planning an important part of well-being at work.

 ACTION

-1. Focuser - seeks high, flawless quality.
+1. Quality seeker - a focuser who seeks high and flawless quality.
 Concentrates on the task at hand and wants to take it into finish before moving on to new things.
 Proceeds along even, controlled steps and spends time in doing so.
-Gives the best effort in professional or supporting roles in technical or otherwise clear-boundaried jobs.
-Precision, withstands routines, goes the extra mile.
+Gives the best effort in professional or supporting roles in technical or otherwise clear-cut jobs.
+In leadership roles occasional micromanagement.
+Precision, endures routines, goes the extra mile.

 2. Results seeker - seeks for sizeable, "big" results.
 Sets high goals and competes with self/others.
 Seizes opportunities and proceeds along long, risk taking, corner cutting and hasty steps.
 Gives the best effort as an entrepreneur or a professional in results oriented, loose-boundaried jobs.
 Takes on activities with highest payoff, doesn’t spend time on details.

-3. Action leader - leads others’ action.
+3. Action leader - leads others' action.
 Sets direction to others, gives instructions and orders.
 Proceeds along determined, straightforward steps.
-Demanding, overpowers others’ resistance and is sometimes bossy.
-Gives the best effort in supervisory positions and in jobs involving control of others' conduct.
-Strongwilled, closes deals, direct feedback and conflict handling.
+Demanding, overpowers others' resistance and is sometimes bossy.
+Gives one's best effort in supervisory positions and in jobs involving control of others' conduct.
+Strong-willed, closes deals, direct feedback and conflict handling.

-4. Influencer - leads others’ thoughts and impressions.
+4. Thought leader - an influencer who leads others' thoughts and impressions.
 Inspires others through ideas and presentations.
-Senses what’s going on in peoples minds and presents uplifting visions.
+Senses what's going on in people's minds and presents uplifting visions.
 Gives the best effort in supervisory roles and in influencing, marketing things before audiences.
-Presentation and displaying skills, trend identification and brand design.
+Presentation and displaying skills, identification of trends, brand design.

-5. Socializer - forms and fosters relations.
+5. Communicator - forms and fosters contacts with others.
 Friendly, carefree and easily approachable.
-An information sharing ”spokesperson” keeping others posted on things.
+An information sharing "spokesperson" keeping others posted on things.
 Gives his/her best effort in professional and supporting work roles centered at direct, face-to-face communication.
 Networker, organizer of social events, melter of ice.

-6. Advisor - guides and supports others.
-Actively offers advice and instructions to others.
+6. Advisor of others - guides and supports others.
+Actively offers his/her advice and instructions to others.
 Assumes responsibility over others, an empathetic mentor.
-Gives the best effort in professional, supporting or supervisory roles centered at direct, face-to-face advisory and guidance such as in training and education.
+Gives the best effort in professional, supporting or supervisory roles centered at direct, face-to-face advisory and guidance as in training and education.
 User experience design.

-7. Listener - listens to, serves others.
-Relies heavily on others and takes care of others’ needs even at the expense of his/her own interest, a "right hand" to another.
+7. Listener to others - listens to, serves others.
+Relies heavily on others and takes care of others' needs even at the expense of his/her own interest, a "right hand" to another.
 Gives the best effort in professional and supporting roles centered at direct, face-to-face listening to others, cf. customer service and care jobs.
-Depth interviewing, customer experience design.
+Depth interviewing, user experience design.

 Processing of information or planning and problem solving is driven by one's ways of thinking (see also Lesson: What are ways of thinking?).
-As a planner and problem solver, are you Fact based or an Idea generator, Practical or Big picture viewer, Analytic or Intuitive thinker, a Cautious or Quick decision maker?
-They all mark competence in some jobs.
-Everyone has a bit of each but it is important to know which competency figure represents your best competence.
-Choose from the following eight figures one that is most characteristic of yourself and write 1 beside it and the second most characteristic and write 2 beside your choice.
+As a planner and problem solver, are you Fact-based or an Idea generator, a viewer of the Practical or Complex picture, Analytic or Intuitive thinker, a Cautious or a Risk taking implementer?
+They all represent competence in some jobs.
+Everyone is a bit of each but it is important to know which expert figures represent your own best competence.
+From the following eight experts, choose the one that best characterizes your planning and problem solving and mark 1 beside it.
+Then, choose your second most characteristic expert and mark 2 beside it.

 9. Fact-based - favors well-proven approaches.
 Approaches things based on tried facts with the downside of shutting eyes from new ideas and openings.
 A "doer", best suited to action-centered practical jobs where things are known and to jobs where facts must be attended to.
 Has feet on the ground, spots shaky ideas.